MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-initializer-java-app-with-event-grid.md

 - A Spring Boot application.
 If you don't have one, create a Maven project with the [Spring Initializr](https://start.spring.io/).
 Be sure to select **Maven Project** and select Java version 8 or higher.

 ## Subscribe to custom topic

-Create an Event Subscriptions to tell Event Grid to send events to Service Bus Queue.
+Use the following steps to create an event subscription to tell the Event Grid to send events to the Service Bus Queue:

 1. In the Azure portal, navigate to your Event Grid Topic instance.
-1. Select '+ Event Subscriptions' on the toolbar.
+1. Select **Event Subscriptions** on the toolbar.
-1. On the 'Create Event Subscription page', enter a 'name' for the event subscription.
+1. On the **Create Event Subscription page**, enter a **name** value for the event subscription.
-1. Select 'Service Bus Queue' as the 'Endpoint Type'.
+1. For **Endpoint Type**, select **Service Bus Queue**.
-1. Choose 'Select an endpoint' and select the Service Bus Queue instance you created earlier.
+1. Choose **Select an endpoint** and then select the Service Bus Queue instance you created earlier.

 ## Send an event by Azure Event Grid and receive by Azure Service Bus Queue